fleischr/fleischr.github.io/README.md

-# fleischr.github.io
+# Ryan Fleischmann
+## SAP BTP Development and Integration expert

 Hey I'm Ryan!

-SAP BTP and ABAP development expert with a spice of blockchain and Web3
+I am SAP BTP and ABAP development expert with a spice of blockchain/Web3.

+I have 11+ years of experience working in the SAP domain.

+Prior experiences include:
+- ECC, CRM, eCommerce, WMS and S/4 HANA with US Federal clients with Accenture
+- Manufacturing

 [Twitter](https://x.com/ryfleisch)
 [LinkedIn](https://www.linkedin.com/in/ryan-fleischmann-3aa59712/)